 Bear Stearns Mortgage Pass-Through Certificates Litigation

-Bear Stearns MBS Litigation (S.D.N.Y.): Cohen Milstein as co-lead counsel represented the New Jersey Carpenters Health Fund in a $505 million landmark settlement (including a $5 million expense fund) of a securities class action suit alleging that Bear Stearns violated securities laws in the sale of mortgage-backed securities to investors.
+In re Bear Stearns Mortgage Pass-Through Litigation (S.D.N.Y.): Cohen Milstein, as co-lead counsel, represented the New Jersey Carpenters Health Fund, Oregon Public Employees Retirement System, and Iowa Public Employees Retirement System in a securities class action suit alleging that Bear Stearns violated securities laws in the sale of mortgage-backed securities to investors.
+On May 27, 2015, the court granted final approval of a landmark settlement of $505 million in cash (including a $5 million expense fund).
 This is the largest recovery ever obtained in a securities class action on behalf of investors in mortgage-backed securities.

 Countrywide Mortgage Backed Securities (MBS) Litigation (C.D.
 Cal.): Cohen Milstein represented Iowa Public Employees’ Retirement System (IPERS) and other plaintiffs in a securities class action against Countrywide Financial Corporation and others for misstatements and omissions involving the packaging and sale of mortgage-backed securities (MBS).
 On December 5, 2013, the court granted final approval to a landmark $500 million settlement – the nation’s largest MBS-federal securities class action settlement at the time and the largest (top 20) class action securities settlements of all time.